Mohammed Sarwar (murderer): Murders and acquittal

-Between November 3, 2002 and January 2003, at least four prostitutes were killed in Gujranwala and Lahore, and several others left injured or permanently damaged from the attacks.
+Between 3 November 2002 and January 2003, at least four prostitutes were killed in Gujranwala and Lahore, and several others left injured or permanently damaged from the attacks.
 The perpetrator's modus operandi was to either shoot or stab the victims just above the crotch, and then leave them to bleed out.
 In early 2003, Sarwar was arrested and charged with the murders, proudly proclaiming that he had killed at least twelve women in these several months because they were "immoral" and went against the teachings of Islam.

 Despite his detailed confessions and evidence pointing towards his guilt, the case collapsed and he was acquitted on all charges, with the verdict celebrated by his supporters.
 The police later released a statement claiming that this decision came about since the victims' family members had accepted diyāt and that Sarwar was diagnosed by a prison psychiatrist as "normal, but religiously fanatical."
 This came under heavy scrutiny by parts of the media and the less radically Islamic sections of the country, who claimed that the family members and witnesses were intimidated into dropping the charges by wealthy patrons and members of the local clergy who supported Sarwar's extremist views, and had even helped him set up business as a locksmith after his release.
 Later on, Sarwar's own lawyer, Liaqat Sindhu, revealed that he himself knew his client was guilty, but said that the acquittal was the result of a lack of strong evidence and mishandling by the prosecution.

 Murder of Zille Huma Usman

-On February 20, 2007, Sarwar attended a gathering in Gujranwala held by Zille Huma Usman, the then-Provincial Minister for Social Welfare, who was addressing her party members about new policices.
-Shortly after asking her why she was not wearing a proper Islamic dress, he pulled out a gun and shot Usman in the head, causing her severe injuries that later led to her death at a hospital.
-After the shooting, Sarwar calmly stood and allowed himself to be arrested by authorities, proclaiming that he was just "doing his duty" by cleansing the world of immoral women.
-In the aftermath of the murder, police launched an investigation to see whether he had any connections to extremist Islamic groups, but none such links were found.
+On 20 February 2007, Sarwar attended a gathering in Gujranwala where Zille Huma Usman, the then-Provincial Minister for Social Welfare, was addressing party members on new policies.
+After questioning her attire, he drew a firearm and shot her in the head, inflicting fatal injuries.
+Usman succumbed to her wounds in the hospital.

+Following the attack, Sarwar remained composed, surrendering to authorities and declaring that he was fulfilling his "duty" by eliminating an "immoral" woman.
+While police investigated potential ties to extremist groups, no such affiliations were found.

-The killing was immediately condemned by President Pervez Musharraf, Prime Minister Shaukat Aziz and multiple members of Parliament, with one female senator demanding that at least one of Sarwar's female relatives be murdered in retaliation.
-Religious scholars and leaders also condemned the killing, but claimed that they were not related to Sarwar's previous murder charges and that the killing was either ordered by a hostile foreign state or committed during a spell of insanity.
+The assassination was swiftly condemned by President Pervez Musharraf, Prime Minister Shaukat Aziz, and members of Parliament.
+One female senator controversially called for the murder of Sarwar’s female relatives in retaliation.
+Religious scholars and leaders also denounced the act, though some attributed it either to insanity or foreign interference rather than his prior criminal record.